 Understanding your search results

 When you enter multiple keywords, Freshdesk performs an OR search on the keywords in a starts-with mechanism.
 For example, when you are searching for jet propulsion, the search results will include:

 - Items containing variations of the word 'jet' like 'jetpack' or 'Jetson' and containing variations of the word 'propulsion' like 'propulsions'

-But items containing words 'propel' or 'propellant' or 'propulsive' will not appear because they don't start with 'propulsion'.
+But items containing the words 'propel' or 'propellant' or 'propulsive' will not appear because they don't start with 'propulsion'.

-Note: Both these words, separately or together should exist in the same ticket or article for it to show up in the search results.
+Note: Both these words, separately or together should exist in the same ticket conversation or article for it to show up in the search results.